dhyutin/CS50AI-Projects/README.md

 --- Knights - an AI that will make inferences based on the knowledge it has acquired throughout.

 --- Minesweeper - an AI that uses the pygame feature to enable a typical minesweeper game.
 The AI helps the user guess the next move.

+- Week 2 :

+-- Uncertainity

+--- PageRank - an AI to rank webpages based on their importance by using probability (Used in Search Engine Optimization)

+--- Heredity - an AI to assess the likelihood that a person will have a particular genetic trait.